- Home

 Sponsored content

 For some people, hip pain can be managed with lifestyle changes, physiotherapy, or over-the-counter painkillers.
-However, if hip pain becomes persistent, severe, and is impacting your quality of life, you may be considering hip surgery.
+However, if hip pain has become persistent and severe, and is impacting your quality of life, you may be considering hip surgery.

 What is hip replacement surgery?